Mohamedgwad/classroom/README.md

 - **Submit Assignment**: Students can submit their assignments directly through the platform.
 - **Add Grades**: Teachers can evaluate submissions and assign grades to students.
 - **Announcements**: Teachers can post announcements to notify class participants about important updates.
 - **Upgrade to Teacher**: Users cangranted teacher privileges to create classes, assign classwork, and manage class activities.
+- **announcements realtime update**:announcements are updated in real-time, so there are no missing classes.

 ## Languages Used